neopragma/korn-spec/README.md

-# Unit test framework for bash
+# Unit test framework for korn

 Unit test framework using a BDD style syntax.